 Frequently players or users have found that the trackpad had some sort of difficulties to distinguish between directions.
 A lot of actions were depicted by a lot of directional swipes, and it has proven too much for the pad on the DualShock 4 Wireless Controller in some of the games.
 The new touchpad of the controller works well for certain functionalities.
 Works like assigning weapon modes in the Killzone: Shadow Fall is an example of this aspect.
 But it proved to be a poor mouse alternative in the map screen of Assassin’s Creed 4’s, with slow, latency-prone activity.

 Players need more resorts to use it in many more titles before they can inherit this is a problem in the hardware or the software.
 But one of the biggest objections faced by the controller is that some of its Polygon, except this, many have considered this as the best they have ever used.
-Over the course of more than one hundred hours of gaming with the DualShock 4, the battery life looks to sit somewhere in between 7 and 8-hour neighborhood, only a fraction, compared to due previous gen, 30-hour battery life of the DualShock 3.
+Over the course of more than one hundred hours of gaming with the DualShock 4, the battery life looks to sit somewhere in between the 7 and 8-hour neighborhood, only a fraction, compared to due previous gen, 30-hour battery life of the DualShock 3.
 As the system only comprises of one micro USB cable 1.5 – 2m in length, prolonged or marathon sessions may take place on your floor, near to the PS4.
 Just like the DualShock 3, the DualShock 4 Wireless Controller battery isn’t planned to be renewed as well, though users who get their devices from enterprises, may be able to find some alternates online in the upcoming years.

 Any gameplay feels more enjoyable and immersive if the sonic-experience is lovable as well.
 The DualShock 4 Wireless Controller comes with built-in speakers that can be seen sitting within the controller.
 Although one should keep in mind that you can’t expect the best of class, audio excellence from a regular controller, but what it does is to certainly add to the gameplay and the audio one hear from his or her TV.
 As we speak of sound, there is a 3.5mm stereo audio jack for your earphones if for any purpose you want to hear to all those great additional sound effects, without letting others know.
 The DualShock 4 Wireless Controller is combined with both an accelerometer and a gyroscope.
 Though it’s not something in any video gaming controllers, both of the sensors felt highly-sensitive, which led to more detailed and gameplay more enjoyable.